 If you want to figure out where to begin your graded exam journey, check with your tutor and ask them to help you pick a starting point.
 You can either start from the beginning, or you can join the system at any point of your choosing.

-Get your students exam ready and download your free Practise with Purpose Diary now!
+Get your students exam ready and enter for your exam today!

 About the Author: